jcelaya/hdrmerge/README.md

 [1]: http://www.guillermoluijk.com/tutorial/zeronoise/index.html
 [2]: http://www.guillermoluijk.com/article/virtualraw/index_en.htm

-## Did you say DNG 1.4 with 32-bit float data?
+## Did you say DNG 1.4 with floating point data?
 What is that?

-In the last revision of the DNG SDK, version 1.4, Adobe introduced the possibility of encoding the data as 32-bit floating point numbers, instead of the usual 16-bit integers.
+In the last revision of the DNG SDK, version 1.4, Adobe introduced the possibility of encoding the data as 16-, 24- and 32-bit floating point numbers, instead of the usual 16-bit integers.
 In this way, the dynamic range that can be represented with such an encoding is vastly increased.
-Furthermore, it dedicates the same number of levels to each exposure step.
+Furthermore, the floating point encoding dedicates the same number of levels to each exposure step.

 The drawback is that very few programs read this format.
 Officially, only recent versions of Adobe products read it.
 I have confirmed Adobe Lightroom v5.4 myself.
 So, I also provide a patch for the fantastic [Rawtherapee][1] raw development program that allows it to import this format natively.
 Rawtherapee includes a tone mapping operator that produces great results (realistic ones, at least; if you like alien landscapes, this may be not for you).